Nicola Valley Institute of Technology

 Cool Courses

-• Indigenous Human Services: Students learn the foundations of social work through an Indigenous perspective, blending contemporary practices with Indigenous ways of knowing.
+• Indigenous Human Services: Students learn social work through an Indigenous perspective, blending contemporary practices with Indigenous ways of knowing.
 Graduates can move directly into the bachelor of social work program.

-• Indigenous Holistic Wellness and Addictions: Courses in this program focus on healing through understanding the history of the colonization and genocide of Indigenous people and of complex trauma theory.
+• Indigenous Holistic Wellness and Addictions: Courses focus on healing through understanding the history of the colonization and genocide of Indigenous people and of complex trauma theory.